 According to Deputy Ranking Member on the Education Committee, Dr. Clement Apaak, the mode of licensing was also delaying the posting of teacher trainees to schools in dire need of teachers.

-He said economically, it does not make sense to train teachers, spend on them, and then have them stay at home because they did not pass the licensure exam.
+He said economically, it does not make sense to train teachers, spend money on them, and then have them stay at home because they did not pass the licensure exam.

-Dr. Apaak who is a member of for Builsa South constituency, was speaking in an interview on Accra-based Joy FM
+Dr. Apaak who is a member of Parliament for Builsa South constituency, was speaking in an interview on Accra-based Joy FM

 Dr. Apaak suggested that the assessment of the teacher trainees can be done within the context of the structure available at the teacher training college.